 Great question!
 You can follow our step-by-step guide to learn exactly how to create a Gantt chart if you are coming at it for the first time.
 If you’ve made Gantt charts before and are looking for tips and tricks, try: Elements To Include In A Gantt Chart + Other Gantt Chart Tips.

 Not really but you can build your own or snag a Gantt chart template for Microsoft Excel online.
-I wouldn’t recommend an Excel Gantt chart, though, as it is a ton of manual input for very little benefit.
+I wouldn’t recommend this approach, though, as it is a ton of manual input for very little benefit.
 If one project element changes, you have to manually change every step afterward or craft a formula to do so for you.

 What Is The Best Free Gantt Chart Software?